The Vancouver Community Network

 VCN Community Youth Magazine

-The VCN Community Youth Magazine is an online magazine which supports the work of the Vancouver Community Network (VCN), sheds light on the significance of the ‘digital divide’ in Metro Vancouver, and showcases the success of VCN Youth Internship (YI) Program.
+The VCN Community Youth Magazine is an online magazine which supports the work of the Vancouver Community Network (VCN), sheds light on the significance of the ‘digital divide’ and showcases the success of VCN Digital Skills for Youth (DS4Y) Program.